Skip to content

 5 min read · Hardie

-Hardie's published install standards require a minimum clearance between the bottom edge of the cladding and the ground (or paved surface) below.
-This clearance is mandatory for warranty coverage.
-It's also the single most-violated requirement we see on previously-installed Hardie projects in California.
-Here's the actual requirement and how to verify yours meets it.
+James Hardie's published install standards require a minimum gap between the bottom edge of the cladding and the ground or paving below, and that clearance is a condition of warranty coverage.
+It is also the single most-violated detail we find on previously installed Hardie homes across Northern California.
+This guide lays out the actual requirement, why it matters, and exactly how to verify your project meets it.

 What the requirement actually says

-What to do if your existing Hardie violates clearance
+What to do if your existing Hardie already violates it

 How we handle clearance on Sierra Siding projects